What is the Minimum Balance in the SBI Savings Account?

 Overview

-What is an SBI Saving Account?
+What is an SBI Savings Account?

 Revised Interest Rate State Bank of India Saving Account